sureshdurga/seniorproject2015/BryanandJanelle.md

 This was a good demo, it was nice to see everything that you have told me actually coming to life.
 The demo made sense.
 #A

+#6/26/2015

+##POA?

+1. Terrain work should be done
+2. Ennemies path finding will be complete